 BY GERRY MORRIS

-Adopt these principles to mattress selling, and you’ll financial success by doing the right thing for the right reason.
+Adopt these principles to mattress selling, and you’ll achieve financial success by doing the right thing for the right reason

 Most readers will instantly associate the headline of this article with Stephen R. Covey’s best-seller “The 7 Habits of Highly Effective People.”
 That’s because it’s considered by many to be one of the best self-improvement/business books of all time.
 Released in 1989, it has sold more than 25 million copies and is a fixture of Amazon’s list of top 10 business books.
 Time magazine places it among the 25 most influential business management books of all time.